roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7200/connecting-to-ttn/ttn-abp-mode.md

   caption="Setting up the RAK7200 ABP Parameters"
 />

-7.Finally execute the join command:
+7. Finally execute the join command:

 ```bash
 at+join